Local Council Tax Support (LCTS)

 Local Council Tax Support (LCTS) has replaced the national Council Tax Benefit scheme and is provided to people on low incomes to help with their Council Tax bill.

-You can apply if you own your home, rent, are unemployed or working.
+You can apply for Local Council Tax Support if you own your home, rent, are unemployed or working.

 What you get depends on: